algchoo/integration-sample-apps/velero/README.md

 Deploy Velero to `velero` namespace, where `<PATH_TO_JSON_FILE>` points to the service account json key file.

+> Within the makefile, verify that the path is being used in the velero-install portion.

 ```bash
 velero install \
   --provider gcp \